 Rodents such as mice reproduce first and in large numbers.
 A single mouse can give birth to seven babies within 21 days.
 With an established habitat in your house, they can multiply within a concise period.
 With one trap, you can hardly eliminate them.

 Solution.
-To be able to eliminate the fast-growing mice population in your house, use many mice traps and put them close together.
+To be able to eliminate the fast-growing mice population in your house, use many mice traps and put them close together, this is the same strategy that professionals use.

 VII.
 You may be starting your trapping without better plans.